ProjectHireReady/ThryveSpace/backend/api_docs/moods_api.md

     _Empty_

 - **Benefit:**
-    Saves bandwidth and reduces latency by avoiding the re-transmission of data that the client already has.
+    Saves bandwidth and reduces latency by avoiding retransmission of data the client already has.

----